Photo by Zak Kelley, courtesy of the Museum of Contemporary Art

 Article continues below advertisement

-If you’ve spent even a femtosecond in L.A., you know that driving and parking in this city can be soul crushing.
+If you’ve spent even a femtosecond in L.A., you know that driving and parking in the city can be soul crushing.
 But abandoning your ride is easy in Little Tokyo.
-Roll up to Weller Court and use the plaza’s underground garage, where parking all day will only set you back $10.
+The best place to park in the neighborhood is arguably the Judge John Aiso parking lot which offers a $3.00 flat rate parking fee after 5:00 pm.
+You could also roll up to Weller Court and use the plaza’s underground garage, where parking all day will only set you back $10.
 (Head’s up: It’s cash only.)
 If you’re going car-less, you can catch the Metro Gold Line to the Little Tokyo/Arts District station—yes, there’s a train in L.A.—or hitch a ride via Uber or Lyft.

 Sign up for the Daily Wander newsletter for expert travel inspiration and tips